technoweenie/technoweenie.github.com/_posts/2010-8-3-protobuf-for-node.markdown

 ---
 layout: post
 title: Protocol Buffers with Riak for Node.js
-published: false
 ---

 I've been playing around with [Riak](https://wiki.basho.com/display/RIAK/The+Riak+Fast+Track) a bit lately.
 It's a simple key/value store with S3-style buckets and one-way links between keys.
 It also has clustering built in, and lets you run map/reduce against a set of data pretty easily.
 All this, over a simple HTTP API.

 It's a great way to start playing with Riak, but I found it to be pretty slow.
 With Riak, there are two more options: use the Erlang client, or write a Protocol Buffer adapter.
-I'd never done anything with Protocol Buffers, so I figured this was good opportunity.
+I'd never done anything with [Protocol Buffers](http://code.google.com/p/protobuf/), so I figured this was good opportunity.

-I'm not going to get into the why's of [Protocol Buffers](http://code.google.com/p/protobuf/).
-They're just a binary data encoding with a fixed schema.
-The Node.js adapter claims a 20-50% speed improvement over JSON.

 ## Riak PBC Client

 Armed with [Node.js Protocol Buffer](http://code.google.com/p/protobuf-for-node/) serializing and parsing abilities, I took a look at the [Riak PBC API](https://wiki.basho.com/display/RIAK/PBC+API).
-It's a very simple API:
+It has a very simple API:

     00 00 00 07 09 0A 01 62 12 01 6B
     |----Len---|MC|----Message-----|